bold-app/bold-theme-casper/README.md

 License
 -------

-The Bold Casper theme is released under the GPLv3, see LICENSE.
+The Bold Casper theme is released under the AGPLv3, see LICENSE.

-The Ghost Casper theme on which this work is based, is Copyright (c) 2013-2015 Ghost Foundation and was released under the MIT LICENSE:
+The Ghost Casper theme on which this work is based, is Copyright (c) 2013-2015 Ghost Foundation and was originally released under the MIT LICENSE:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation